-At the core of the NETOs' joint and individual responses to Maine's information requests is their assertion - one with which Maine agrees -- that Maine's requests relate to "the nature of the planning process for asset condition projects."
-They claim incorrectly, however, that this area of inquiry is "outside the scope of information authorized under the Protocols" because "the Formula Rate Protocols expressly limit prudence inquiry to the prudence of 'actual costs.'"
-The identified NETOs add, moreover, that they are also not obligated to answer these requests because Maine has not met its alleged burden to raise a "serious doubt" about the prudence of NETOs' expenditures on asset management projects before they can even ask any questions on the subject.
+At the core of the NETOs' joint and individual responses to Maine's information requests is their assertion - one with which Maine agrees -- that Maine's requests relate to "the nature of the planning process for asset condition projects."2 They claim incorrectly, however, that this area of inquiry is "outside the scope of information authorized under the Protocols" because "the Formula Rate Protocols expressly limit prudence inquiry to the prudence of 'actual costs."3 The identified NETOs add, moreover, that they are also not obligated to answer these requests because Maine has not met its alleged burden to raise a "serious doubt" about the prudence of NETOs' expenditures on asset management projects before they can even ask any questions on the subject.4

 The short answer to the first of these objections is that the Commission has already rejected the argument that questions related to the prudence of a utility's practices affecting "actual costs" must be directed to specific expenditures under formula rate protocols.
-As to the second objection, the NETOs have conflated their obligation under the Protocols to answer
+As to the second objection, the NETOs have conflated their obligation under the Protocols to answer questions "reasonably necessary to determine" the "prudence of their actual expenditures" with a subsequent challenge to the prudence of those expenditures.
+Maine discusses these points in more detail below.5

-&lt;sup>2 December 14, 2023 Response of NETOs to Maine's Informal Challenge.
+2 December 14, 2023 Response of NETOs to Maine's Informal Challenge.
 Attachment A. Maine's information requests are found in Attachment B.

-&lt;sup>3 Id. at 1-2.
+3 Id. at 1-2.